Updated: Jul 9

 Uptime availability: An agreed uptime percentage will ensure you receive the amount of availability desired.
 Standard uptime percentages typically fall around 99% availability.

-Remedies and credit: Without penalties for failed performance, you can’t hold supplier accountable.
+Remedies and credit: Without penalties for failed performance, you can’t hold the supplier accountable.
 Makes sure remedies provide credit/reimbursement.

 Support response: Quick support response is bundled into different product offerings that are typically non-negotiable and charged as a percentage of net license cost.